Sinevia/php-library-testify/README.md

 ## Features

-* No externa dependencies
+* No external dependencies
 * Testing your code is no longer a chore - it's fun again
-* Strives for elegance instead of feature bloat
+* Strives for elegance instead of a feature bloat

 ## Requirements